henri-tremblay/henri-archetype/README.md

 An improvement over the default maven-archetype-quickstart that is slowly getting old.

 The improvements are:
-* Default is Java 11
+* Default is Java 21
 * JUnit 5
 * AssertJ added

-So nothing wild but I was tired of modifying the quickstart all the time.
+So nothing wild, but I was tired of modifying the quickstart all the time.

 ## To use